simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Tue 10 Dec : Added ability for water to run off game time instead of real time, other small changes
 Mon 09 Dec : Fix for Vulkan validation error relating to VkQueryPool.
 Fri 06 Dec : Initial commit for Vulkan profiling.
 Fri 06 Dec : Updated DX12 SetIndexBuffer to correctly override the crossplatform version, made sure that textures texture arrays will always be set as such for vulkan